markusnam/pyVanCrime/README.md

 2. Open `app.py` under the `src` folder with an IDE such as Jupyter Lab or Visual Studio Code.

 3. You're almost there.
 After editing `app.py`, type `python app.py` in a command prompt.

+4. Copy the link shown on the command prompt. (in this example, it is `http://127.0.0.1:8050/`)

+    ``` console
+    Dash is running on http://127.0.0.1:8050/

+    * Serving Flask app 'app' (lazy loading)
+    * Environment: production
+    ...
+    ```

+5. Paste the link to a browser.
 This will launch `pyVanCrime` app

-4. Congratulations, you are now able to develop and contribute to the pyVanCrime dashboard application.
+6. Congratulations, you are now able to develop and contribute to the pyVanCrime dashboard application.

 ## License